Daniel Postgate: Personal life and death

 Postgate worked as a chef, a painter of horses and sea scenes on old wooden boxes, a freelance cartoonist and a picture book illustrator.
-Postgate had two children, a son and a daughter.
+He had two children, a son and a daughter.

-Postgate died after a brief illness in Whitstable, on 27 June 2025, at the age of 61.
+He took his own life in Whitstable on 27 June 2025 at the age of 61, the day after receiving a letter from the NHS about a cancer diagnosis.
+He had previously been treated for aplastic anaemia, and in 2024 was diagnosed with myelodysplastic syndrome.